 For younger users prioritizing efficiency, this experience would feel slow.

 Creating a dedicated flow allows both groups to receive an interface aligned with their expectations — without compromising either.
+This is not simplification.
+It is intentional pacing.

 The interface is inspired by the physical service desk.